nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

     Check all three, just to be sure.
-Exit the Docker Exec when you are finished by typing in `exit` within the container terminal.
+Quit the Docker Exec when you are finished by typing in `exit` within the container terminal.

-1. Test the NGINX OSS container, verify it also sends back a response to a curl request:
+1. Test the NGINX Plus container, verify it also sends back a response to a curl request:

     ```bash
-    docker exec -it nginx-oss bin/sh   # log into nginx-oss container
+    docker exec -it nginx-plus bin/bash   # log into nginx-plus container

     ```